 A prescription is required for Marinol and the medication is intended for use by patients 18 and older.
 Sleeping pills, anxiety medications, and antidepressants are among the drugs that should not be taken with Marinol.

-Multiple Sclerosis News Today reported in 2017 that dronabinol could be a safe long-term treatment option for MS patients suffering from neuropathic pain.
-Originally published in the journal European Neurology, the study involved 240 patients who received either dronabinol or a placebo for 16 weeks.
-While the potential pain-relieving effect of dronabinol was unclear, researchers were pleased with how well-tolerated the drug was as they wrote: “Overall, this trial demonstrated the long-lasting therapeutic potential, the good tolerability and favorable safety profile of dronabinol — especially in terms of drug abuse and dependency.”
+A study originally published in the journal European Neurology looked at dronabinol as a long-term treatment option for MS patients.
+The study involved 240 patients who received either dronabinol or a placebo for 16 weeks.
+While the potential pain-relieving effect of dronabinol was unclear, researchers were pleased with how well-tolerated the drug was as they wrote: “Overall, this trial demonstrated the long-lasting therapeutic potential, the good tolerability, and favorable safety profile of dronabinol — especially in terms of drug abuse and dependency.”

 Some lower back pain can also be classified as neuropathic and researchers are investigating whether Marinol could play a role in treating it.
 The University of California, San Diego is in the recruitment stage of a clinical trial that will test the potential efficacy of dronabinol and vaporized cannabis in reducing neuropathic lower back pain.
 The goals of the trial are comprehensive and aim to clarify how a combination of whole plant vaporized cannabis and dronabinol influence mood and other psychological factors.

 Another clinical trial, sponsored by Johns Hopkins University in Baltimore, Maryland, in collaboration with McLean Hospital, is testing how dronabinol could treat symptoms of agitation in Alzheimer's patients.
-This clinical trial is in the recruitment stage and results could elucidate how Marinol might be prescribed for another purpose in the future.
+This clinical trial is ongoing and results could elucidate how Marinol might be prescribed for another purpose in the future.